Fun with Franchises: Harry Potter and the Half-Blood Prince (2009), Part V — “Why Not Just Do It In Dumbledore’s Mouth?”

 There’s kind of a lot of coast going on.
 It’s like how in You Only Live Twice, Tiger has the photos of the Ning Po analyzed to see where along the Japanese coastline it was taken.
 And you’re like, uh…how the fuck did you figure that out from a picture?
 Coast is coast.
 I guess in this case he could have asked around about where to find a rock vagina.
 Maybe it was near where Tom’s family lived.

-That’s the real question — who the fuck found this that they took a picture of it?
+That’s the real question — who the fuck found this that they took a picture of it that Riddle bought one?

 He might actually BE a Crip.